OtherRealms/Shot-Manager-Guide/source/index.rst

 .. image:: SM_render.JPG

 SM Render is Shot Manager's local batch rendering module.
-It will perform a background render thread for each shot sequentially in the render queue for single machine rendering.
-It is possible to render shots from other scenes, as well as other Blend files.
+It will perform a background render thread for each Shot sequentially in the render queue for single machine rendering.
+It is possible to render Shots from other scenes, as well as other Blend files.
 SM Batch Render is the only render module that will fully utilise the Render List.
 Render progress will be displayed in the render queue alongside estimated render time, as well as in the 3D view text overlay.

 TIP: If RAM is an issue, make an empty Scene as the master scene for queuing and rendering.